YihuaLiang95/Lab2cRobot-Beta/README.md

    you are connected to Github now.</br>
 #5.
 Use ```git clone 'git@github:repositeryname' ``` to clone this repo to your laptop</br>
    You can find relative link which should be in '' by clicking the button "clone or download". </br>

+#Tip.
+Usage on git command
+   You can check the ** git-cheatsheet.pdf ** for common git command